-Belize implements actions to identify organized crime groups involved in drug trafficking and related crimes.
-In this sense, information is analyzed and collated into a matrix to capture organized crime network.
+Grenada implements actions to identify organized crime groups involved in drug trafficking and related crimes.
+In this sense, with the assistance of Financial Intelligence Unit, intelligence is analyzed through the I2 Program.

-The country does not carry out inter-institutional collaboration or cooperation mechanisms to coordinate activities aimed at dismantling organized crime groups involved in drug trafficking and related crimes.
+The country does not carry out inter-institutional collaboration and cooperation mechanisms to coordinate activities aimed at dismantling organized crime groups involved in drug trafficking and related crimes.

-Belize has not participated in operations or investigations in cooperation with other countries aimed at dismantling organized criminal groups involved in drug trafficking and related crimes.
+Grenada has participated in operations and investigations in cooperation with other countries aimed at dismantling organized criminal groups involved in drug trafficking and related crimes.
+In this sense, through close-knit relationships with law enforcement partners in the region, most of Grenada's investigations and collaborations are done verbally.